Magnetism in Gemstones

 Natural and Synthetic Ruby

-Inert, Colored by Chromium
+Inert, Colored by Vanadium

 Inert, Colored by Copper

-Inert, Colored by Chromium
+Inert, Colored by Vanadium

 As mentioned earlier, dopants in lab gems are sometimes different than the coloring agents found in natural gems.
-For example, red color in glass gems is usually due to the dopant selenium, a non-metal that is diamagnetic.
+For example, red color in glass gems is often due to the dopant selenium, a non-metal that is diamagnetic.
 Even when the coloring agents are exactly the same in synthetic gems as in their natural counterparts, synthetic gems and Glass imitations usually fail to show magnetic attraction due to a lack of additional iron impurities.